The King of Limbs: Artwork and packaging

 The King of Limbs artwork was created by Yorke with Radiohead's longtime collaborator Stanley Donwood.
 As with previous Radiohead albums, Donwood worked as the band recorded nearby.
 He painted oil portraits of the Radiohead members in the style of Gerhard Richter, but abandoned them as "I'd never painted with oils before and I'm not Gerhard Richter so it was just a series of painted disasters".
 Instead, the music made Donwood think of "immense multicoloured cathedrals of trees, with music echoing from the branches whilst strange fauna lurked in the fog".
 He and Yorke drew trees with eyes, limbs, mouths, and familiars, creating "strange multi-limbed creatures" inspired by Northern European fairy tales.

 For the special edition of The King of Limbs, Donwood wanted to create something "in a state of flux".
 He chose newspaper, which fades in sunlight, for its ephemeral nature.
 This reflected the album's nature themes, mirroring the natural decay of living things.
-Donwood took inspiration from weekend broadsheets and underground 1960s newspapers and magazines such as Oz and International Times.
-The special edition includes a sheet of artwork on blotting paper of the kind used to distribute LSD; Donwood said, "In theory, not that I would propose such an illegal thing, but somebody could...
+Donwood took inspiration from weekend broadsheets and underground 1960s newspapers and magazines such as Oz and International Times, and took fonts from US newspapers printed during the Great Depression.

+The special edition includes a sheet of artwork on blotting paper of the kind used to distribute LSD.
+Donwood said, "In theory, not that I would propose such an illegal thing, but somebody could ...
 And I don't think that's been done as a marketing thing before."
 The special edition was nominated for the Best Boxed or Special Limited Edition Package at the 54th Grammy Awards.